kennethreitz/kennethreitz.org/data/software/responder.md

 - Setting `resp.media` sends back JSON/YAML (`.text`/`.html`/`.content` override this).
 - Case-insensitive `req.headers` dict (from Requests directly).
 - `resp.status_code`, `req.method`, `req.url`, and other familiar friends.
+- The `async` keyword is optional for route functions.
+You must use `await` within any route that is reading from the network.

 https://github.com/kennethreitz/responder